tldr-pages/tldr/pages/common/hut.md

 > A CLI tool for sourcehut.
 > More information: <https://manned.org/hut>.

-- Initialize `hut`'s configuration file:
+- Initialize `hut`'s configuration file (this will prompt for an OAuth2 access token, which is required to use `hut`):

 `hut init`